Melissa Dorval, R.D.

 MD: We recommend that you take SAM-e on an empty stomach at least 30 minutes before you consume food.
 This is most convenient when you first wake up in the morning, as your stomach is most empty at this time.
 If you are taking a second dose of this product, try to find a time that your stomach is most empty—at least one hour after you've consumed food—and wait at least 30 minutes before you eat after you've taken your afternoon dose.
 Remember not to take SAM-e too close to bedtime, as it may increase your energy level which may interfere with a restful sleep.

-MD: Most all of your vitamins can be taken with your breakfast meal.
+MD: Most all of your supplements can be taken with your breakfast meal.
 This includes your daily multivitamin, B-Complex, Vitamin E, and Vitamin C in addition to others.
 Not only will this help to start your day off right, but the breakfast meal is often a convenient time to remember to take your vitamins, as many of us consume our morning meal in our homes.
-In addition, the B vitamins in your multi and B-complex will help to convert food to energy, which can help you start your day off right.
+In addition, the B vitamins in your multi and B-complex will help to convert food to cellular energy, which can help you start your day off right.
 There is one caveat, however.
 We do not recommend taking Calcium along with your multivitamin if your multi contains iron.
 The calcium may interfere with the iron's absorption.
 If you take an iron containing multivitamin with your breakfast meal, take your calcium with the other meals you consume throughout the day, such as lunch and dinner.
 You may also be interested to know that vitamin C helps increase the absorption of iron, so keep drinking your orange juice for breakfast or take a vitamin C supplement with your iron.

 MD: Calcium supplements can be taken with dinner, or hours after dinner before bed.
-Supplemental calcium is best in smaller, more frequent doses to enhance absorption.
+Supplemental calcium is best in smaller, more frequent doses to support absorption.
 The form of calcium you are taking determines if you should take it with a meal or snack, or on an empty stomach.
 Calcium carbonate requires the presence of food for better absorption.
 Your calcium carbonate supplement may be taken with dinner, as well as earlier in the day with another meal such as lunch.
 On the other hand, calcium citrate can be taken with or without food, and does not require food or stomach acid for absorption.
 Therefore, you can take calcium citrate at bedtime on an empty stomach, and also in between meals during the day.
-We would hope that you would have taken your other vitamins earlier in the day, rather than waiting for your dinner meal.
-You should enjoy the benefits of the vitamins during your waking hours!
+We would hope that you would have taken your other vitamins and supplements earlier in the day, rather than waiting for your dinner meal.
+You should enjoy the benefits of the vitamins and supplements during your waking hours!